 Learn Your Name in Morse Code Day (January 11)

-Ever wondered what your name would look like in dots and dashes?
-Learn Your Name in Morse Code Day, celebrated on January 11th, is the perfect time to find out!
+Ever wondered what your name looks like in dots and dashes?
+Learn Your Name in Morse Code Day on January 11 is the perfect excuse to find out.

-Whether you’re sending messages, crafting bracelets, or just having fun decoding words, there are plenty of ways to celebrate.
-Weird holidays in January don’t get much more interesting than this one!
+From flashing secret messages to making bracelets with coded names, there are plenty of fun ways to celebrate.
+Weird holidays in January don’t get much more hands-on than this one.

 When is the Holiday?